ataumo/macos_hardening/README.md

 And based on CIS Apple macOS 11.0 Benchmark v1.2.0 (https://downloads.cisecurity.org/#/)

+## CIS Apple macOS Benchmark

+### Profile Definitions

+1. Level 1 : Items in this profile intend to:
+  - be practical and prudent;
+  - provide a clear security benefit; and
+  - not inhibit the utility of the technology beyond acceptable means.

+2. Level 2 : This profile extends the "Level 1" profile.
+Items in this profile exhibit one or more of the following characteristics:
+  - are intended for environments or use cases where security is paramount
+  - acts as defense in depth measure
+  - may negatively inhibit the utility or performance of the technology.

+## List of policies

 Before, you have to login to your iCloud account

 This Hardening depends on a list :